-- Minimum spending: R\$2 million in eligible expenses. - If a project is approved (that is, if it meets both the mandatory criteria and the eligibility minimum score), it is entitled to a minimum of 20% of cash rebate.
-Nonetheless, the percentage of rebate can reach up to 30% according to the score of the project in the additional value criteria.

-Payment will be made in a single instalment after the project's exhibition.
+- Minimum spending: R\$ 2 million in eligible expenses - ➡ If a project is approved (that is, if it meets both the mandatory criteria and eligibility minimum score), it is entitled to a minimum of 20% of cash rebate.
+Nonetheless, the percentage - of rebate can reach up to 30% according to the score of the project in the additional value criteria. - ♣ Payment will be made in a single instalment after the exhibition of the project.

-MODULE 4 (SCRIPT/INTERNATIONAL PRODUCTIONS THAT INCLUDE SÃO PAULO AND/OR A CHARACTER FROM SÃO PAULO IN THEIR NARRATIVES)
+MODULE 4 (SCRIPT / INTERNATIONAL PRODUCTIONS THAT INCLUDE SÃO PAULO AND / OR A CHARACTER FROM SÃO PAULO IN THEIR NARRATIVES)

-Fiction or animation feature films with a duration superior to seventy (70) minutes; serial works of fiction, animation or reality shows with a minimum of three (3) episodes and a

-- minimum duration of one hundred (100) minutes. - #Fixed prize - Payment will be made in a single instalment after the project's exhibition.
+- ★ Fiction or animation feature films with a duration superior to 70 (seventy) minutes; serial works of fiction, animation or reality shows with a minimum of 3 (three) episodes and a minimum - duration of 100 (one hundred) minutes. - # Fixed prize - Payment will be made in a single instalment after the exhibition of the project.